mackoj/PackageGeneratorPlugin/README.md

 Package Generator is a Swift Package Manager Plugin for simply updating your `Package.swift` file in a consistent and understandable way.
 This is great tool for project that are heavely modularize or use TCA thus rely on a clean and updated `Package.swift`.

+⚠️ This only support Apple Silicon computer at the moment.

 * [How does it works?](#how-does-it-works)
 * [Installation](#installation)
 * [Basic usage](#basic-usage)